Get all of SCAL's Documents, Information, & Financial Data at Guidestar.org

 Grants to Participating Hospitals:

-Since its inception, Second Chance at Life has granted $61,500.00 to five Michigan participating hospital’s Transplant Emergency Funds and the Eversight Michigan Foundation.
+Since its inception, Second Chance at Life has granted $105,000 to five Michigan participating hospitals' Transplant Emergency Funds and the Eversight Michigan Foundation.
 The emergency funds were established by the hospitals to assist organ transplant patients with food, lodging, gas, etc. The Eversight Michigan Foundation helps restore vision to patients with financial need.

 Grants to Transplant Patients:

 During 2016, Second Chance at Life approved grants totaling $20,000.00 to the creditors of individual transplant patients.
 Since 2008, Second Chance at Life has authorized individual grant requests tallying $185,500.00.
 By eliminating or reducing financial burdens, transplant patients can focus their energy on living life to the fullest.

 Our Motto is to stay Patient Centered and to be Patient Driven